Appointments at the Academic Support Centre

 Online or telephone meetings due to the coronavirus

 To prevent the spread of the coronavirus, the Academic Support Centre is cancelling all physical meetings until further notice and switching to online or telephone meetings.
-You book the meetings in the usual way by completing an online form.
+You book the meetings by using our booking form below.

 Frequently Asked Questions